 - What is this site for?
 What can you do here?

 - What do you think is missing from this page, if anything?

 For more information, visit the "Written Response Questions" article.

-Log into your dashboard and scroll to the study details of the project you would like to export metrics for.
-Click on the Metrics tab.
+Log into your dashboard and scroll to the study details of the project you would like to export metrics for and select the Metrics tab.

-Once in the metrics tab, click on the Export to Excel button to download an Excel spreadsheet that will contain the metric responses from every user of your study.
-The document will also contain user demographics, metrics, tasks, and any notes and/or video clips you created.
+Next, select Export to Excel from the Options dropdown to download an Excel spreadsheet that will contain the metric responses from every participant from the study.
+The document will also contain participant demographics, metrics, tasks, and any notes and/or video clips you created.